GloriousChristianSocialApp/Glorious/README.md

 **Contributing:**
 We welcome contributions!
 If you'd like to help improve Glorious, please fork the repo, create a feature branch, and submit a pull request.

-NOTE: the frontend is in the branch frontend
+NOTE: The frontend is in the branch frontend
-NOTE: the server is in the branch server
+NOTE: The server is in the branch server
+NOTE: We use github pages hosted fom branch /gh-pages made automatically from a code push to the frontend branch

 ---